Dynamic reconfiguration of human brain networks during learning: Full Description of Methods

 In the examination of the dynamic network architecture of brain function using multilayer community detection, our goal was to measure temporal adaptivity of modular function over short temporal scales.
 In order to estimate that temporal adaptivity with enhanced precision, we used the magnitude squared spectral coherence (as estimated using the minimum-variance distortionless response method \cite{Benesty2006}) as a measure of nonlinear functional association between any two time series.
 In using the coherence, which has been demonstrated to be useful in the context of fMRI neuroimaging data \cite{Sun2004}, we were able to measure frequency-specific linear relationships between time series.

-Importantly, the coherence is bounded between $0$ and $1$, so we can use a multilayer quality function with an unsigned null model rather than a signed one (as was used in the static case described earlier).
-The multilayer modularity $Q_{l}$ (to distinguish it from the static modularity $Q_{\pm}$) is given by \cite{Mucha2010}
+As in the static network analysis described earlier, we tested the elements of each $N \times N$ coherence matrix (which constitutes a single layer) for significance using an FDR correction for multiple comparisons.
+We used the original weighted (coherence values) of network links corresponding to the elements that passed this statistical test, while those corresponding to elements that did not pass the test were set to zero.
+In applying a community detection technique to the resulting coherence matrices, it is important to note that the coherence is bounded between $0$ and $1$.
+We can therefore use a multilayer quality function with an unsigned null model rather than the signed null model used in the static case described earlier.
+The multilayer modularity $Q_{ml}$ is given by \cite{Mucha2010}

-where the adjacency matrix of layer $l$ (i.e., time window number $l$) has components $A_{ijl}$, $\gamma_l$ gives the resolution parameter of layer $l$, $g_{il}$ gives the community assignment of node $i$ in layer $l$, $g_{jr}$ gives the community assignment of node $j$ in layer $r$, $C_{jlr}$ gives the connection strength between node $j$ in layer $r$ and node $j$ in layer $l$ (see the discussion below), $k_{il}$ is the strength of node $i$ in slide $l$, $2\mu=\sum_{jr} \kappa_{jr}$, $\kappa_{jl}=k_{jl}+c_{jl}$, and $c_{jl} = \sum_r C_{jlr}$.
+where the adjacency matrix of layer $l$ (i.e., time window number $l$) has components $A_{ijl}$, $\gamma_l$ is the resolution parameter of layer $l$, $g_{il}$ gives the community assignment of node $i$ in layer $l$, $g_{jr}$ gives the community assignment of node $j$ in layer $r$, $C_{jlr}$ is the connection strength between node $j$ in layer $r$ and node $j$ in layer $l$ (see the discussion below), $k_{il}$ is the strength of node $i$ in layer $l$, $2\mu=\sum_{jr} \kappa_{jr}$, $\kappa_{jl}=k_{jl}+c_{jl}$, and $c_{jl} = \sum_r C_{jlr}$.
 For simplicity, as in the static network case, we set the resolution parameter $\gamma_{l}$ to unity and we have set all non-zero $C_{jlr}$ to a constant $C$, which we will term the `inter-layer coupling'.
-In the main manuscript, we report decompositions for $C=1$, and in the Supplementary Results section of this document, we investigate the dependence of our results on alternative choices for the value of $C$.
+In the main manuscript, we report results for $C=1$.
+In the Supplementary Results section of this document, we investigate the dependence of our results on alternative choices for the value of $C$.

 \paragraph{Diagnostics}